Large deviation and anomalous fluctuations scaling in degree assortativity on configuration networks: Configuration network model with soft constraints

 In Fig. \ref{fig8}(a) and Fig. \ref{fig8}(b), we show the scaling exponents $\nu$ and $\xi$ as a function of $\gamma$, respectively.
 In the two ensembles $\nu$ increases monotonically as $\gamma$ increases.
-When $\gamma<3$, $\xi$ are almost the same, and when $\gamma>3$, $\xi$ in grandcanonical ensemble is slightly larger.
+When $\gamma<3$, $\nu$ are almost the same, and when $\gamma>3$, $\nu$ in canonical ensemble is slightly larger.
 However, $\xi$ changes with $\gamma$ in two different trends.
 When $\gamma>2.5$, $\xi$ in the two ensembles are almost the same, and remains constant around one when $\gamma>3$.
-For $\gamma<2.5$, $\xi$ in microcanonical model are obviously larger than those in grandcanonical model.
-For example, for $\gamma=2.1$ we have $\xi=2.38$ in microcanonical model and $\xi=1.22$ in grandcanonical model.
+For $\gamma<2.5$, $\xi$ in microcanonical model are obviously larger than those in canonical model.
+For example, for $\gamma=2.1$ we have $\xi=2.38$ in microcanonical model and $\xi=1.22$ in canonical model.
+From Fig. \ref{fig8}(b), one can see that when $\gamma>3$ the scale-free networks start to share the same scaling exponents as the Poisson-distributed random graphs.
+Intuitively, it seems to be relevant to the divergence of the second moment of the degree distribution on scale-free networks with $\gamma>3$.
+It may be hopeful to establish this possible connection in the exponential random graph models as it is easier to handle mathematically in the canonical ensemble.
+We have realized that in a recent paper \cite{PhysRevE.104.014147}, the authors used the two-star model \cite{PhysRevE.70.066146} to study degree correlations between the nearest and next nearest neighboring nodes.
+They analytically calculated the degree assortativities and showed that they are nonmonotonic functions of the model parameters, with a discontinuous behavior at a first-order transition.
+However, in the work the authors did not observe a broad degree distribution such as power law form that are properties of many empirical networks.
+Therefore, it is still a challenging problem.